Chapter 3: Dawn of the Astrorganism

 The Astrorganism hypothesis does not require new experiments.
 Its key claims have already been tested and replicated across multiple disciplines.
 What has been missing is synthesis: the recognition that these findings describe different aspects of the same process.

-Accelerating Integration: Technological progress follows an exponential curve that mirrors biological evolutionary acceleration (Kurzweil, 2005).
+The answer is: planetary, and accelerating.
+Technological progress follows an exponential curve that mirrors biological evolutionary acceleration (Chaisson, 2001).
 Each communication upgrade (writing, printing press, telegraph, internet, LLMs) arrives faster than the last, and each unlocks a new level of coordination capacity.
-This acceleration is not random innovation.
+Meanwhile, the density and complexity of international trade networks has increased continuously over the past century (Fagiolo et al., 2010).
+Individual nations are becoming obligately interdependent, unable to sustain their populations without global supply chains.
+This mirrors the transition from independent cells to obligately interdependent components of a multicellular organism.
+The acceleration is not random innovation.
 It is the progressive elaboration of a planetary nervous system.

 3.2 The Neurological Parallel

-An illuminating structural parallel exists between neurological development and humanity's evolving relationship with the planet.
+A structural parallel exists between neurological development and humanity's evolving relationship with the planet.
 When nerves in a limb are severed, function is lost in a specific sequence:

 1. Sensibility: The ability to feel sensations diminishes.